Fuck the Police (J Dilla song)

-"Fuck the Police" is a song by rapper and producer Jay Dee, who would later be known as J Dilla.
+"Fuck the Police" is a song by rapper and record producer Jay Dee, who would later be known as J Dilla.
 The song was released as a single on September 18, 2001, under Up Above Records.
 In the song, Jay Dee chastises corrupt policemen who conduct illegal searches and plant evidence on blacks.
 "Fuck the Police" subsequently became one of J Dilla's most well-known songs as a solo emcee.

 The track is built upon a sample of René Costy & His Orchestra's 1972 track "Scrabble", from which the drum break and violin sample are taken from.
 The 12" front cover includes pictures of Mumia Abu-Jamal, Amadou Diallo and Rodney King.

 Background

 As a teenager in the late 1980s, James Dewitt "J Dilla" Yancey worked as a junior police cadet for the Detroit Police Department.
 Several years later however, after suffering through one too many incidents of police harassment and racial profiling as a young adult, his opinion of the police would change as he would record "Fuck the Police" in 2001.

 In 2003, Dilla revealed his motivations behind writing the song: "That's a song I been wanting to do for a long-ass time.
 I need to do a Part 2 actually.
 It's getting so crazy in Detroit now with the police, man.
 I just felt like I wanted to speak on it.
 People knew it from N.W.A, but I just wanted to touch it on a more underground level so the people that I fuck with can relate too and people know that it's still going on," said the late producer.
 "It's real, yeah!
 It's like you can go through life and act like it's not, but I deal with it everyday, for real, just riding in a nice car they'll fuck with you.
 [You are harassed for] just being a Black person in Detroit, it's so stupid."